1ncande5cence/ae-sack/oracle-generation/oracle_generation_nginx/README.md

    ```
 3. In the Nginx documentation, we observed a special case: directly crawling pages under https://nginx.org/en/docs/http/ consistently results in 404 Not Found.
 To address this, we begin crawling from the broader root https://nginx.org/en/docs/ and then filter out irrelevant files to reduce the crawling cost.
 Please refer to the /metadata directory for the corresponding experimental results.

-4. Based on item 3, to reproduce our results, please reuse the downloaded documentation by running:
+4. Based on item 3, to reproduce our results, please reuse our downloaded documentation by running:

    ```bash
    rm -rf downloaded_docs